Workers with bipolar disorders can be as productive and successful as any other worker.

 When the company realized the work computer was gone, they reviewed security tapes and saw Foley leaving with the equipment.
 Foley was questioned about the computer’s whereabouts, but he maintained that he didn’t know where it was.
 Once he “remembered” where he took the computer, he returned it to Morgan Stanley and was fired that same day.

-The ruling cited case law and the EEOC’s own resources, such as The Americans with Disabilities Act: A Primer for Small Business, which states:
+The ruling cited case law and the Equal Employment Opportunity Commission’s (EEOC) own resources, such as The Americans with Disabilities Act: A Primer for Small Business, which states:

 “[An employer does] not have to tolerate violence, threats of violence, theft, or destruction of property, even if the employee claims that a disability caused the misconduct.”